• Skip to main content

 • Add remaining butter to pan and melt.
 Add sliced baby bella mushrooms to pan, stir to coat in butter, and saute until mushrooms are tender and beginning to brown, about 4-6 minutes.
 Add minced garlic and minced shallot, and let cook for another 2 minutes.

-• Sprinkle mushroom mixture with remaining 2 tbsp all-purpose flour, and stir until fully incorporated and pasty.
-Pour in 1/2 cup of chicken broth followed by white wine.
+• Sprinkle mushroom mixture with remaining 2 tablespoon all-purpose flour, and stir until fully incorporated and pasty.
+Pour in ½ cup of chicken broth followed by white wine.
 Stir until no lumps of flour remain then whisk in remaining chicken broth and add thyme sprigs.

 • Bring pan to a simmer and let simmer, stirring often, until slightly thickened- about 5-7 minutes.